 According to Section 93(1) of the CGST Act, if a person who is responsible for paying tax, interest, or penalties under the CGST Act passes away, the person who continues his or her business will be responsible for paying any tax, interest, or penalties owed by that person under this Act.

-Furthermore, it is made clear that, in cases of business transfers resulting from the death of a sole proprietor, the transferee or successor shall be responsible for paying any taxes, interest, or penalties due from the transferor.
+Furthermore, it is made clear that, in cases of business transfers resulting from the Death of a sole proprietor, the transferee or successor shall be responsible for paying any taxes, interest, or penalties due from the transferor.

 How to Transfer Input Tax Credit to Successor

-The input tax credit that is still unutilized in the computerized credit ledger is permitted to be passed to the transferee in the event of the death of a single proprietor if the business is continued by any person acting as transferee or successor.
+The input tax credit that is still unutilized in the computerized credit ledger is permitted to be passed to the transferee in the event of the Death of a single proprietor if the business is continued by any person acting as transferee or successor.

 What is the Manner of Transfer of Credit?